raghunandepu/Statistical_test/README.md

 ## 2. What is an appropriate set of hypotheses for this task?
 What kind of statistical test do you expect to perform?
 Justify your choices.

 #### Hypothesis test
-Null Hypthesis Ho: Time to name colours is the same for congruent and incongruent tasks
+Null Hypthesis **Ho**: Time to name colours is the same for congruent and incongruent tasks

-Alternative Hypothesis Ha: Time to name colours is not the same for congruent and incongruent tasks
+Alternative Hypothesis **Ha**: Time to name colours is not the same for congruent and incongruent tasks

 The Dependent Samples t-Test is the appropriate statistical test as the same subjects are assigned two different conditions.
 The different conditions are dependent because, in theory, by doing the first test you have some practice doing it and you might have an unfair advantage due to this learning effect in doing the similar type of test second.
 In addition, we don't have any population parameters provided (so a z-test would not be appropriate here).